-You Are Here Part I ..
-Defining "Heaven" as The Promised Kingdom of God
+You Are Here Part I ...
+"Heaven" v.
+The Promised Kingdom of God

 Part III ...
 Jesus' Second Coming and The Resurrection of The Body

-Part IV...
+Part V ...
 A New Heaven and A New Earth

-Part VII...
+Part VI ...
 The Bema or Judgment Seat of Christ, and Rewards in Heaven

 On This Page

-Buddhism accepts the Hindu doctrines of reincarnation and karma, and believes the ultimate goal of religious life is to escape the cycle of death and rebirth.
-However, what keeps us "bound to the death/rebirth process is desire, desire in the sense of wanting or craving anything in the world.
-Hence, the goal of getting off the Ferris wheel of reincarnation necessarily involves freeing oneself from desire. .
-This ultimate state of perfection, bliss, and enlightenment is called nirvana.... a mental state where all desires, selfishness, greed, and anger have been extinguished and eliminated.
+Buddhism Buddha accepted the basic Hindu doctrines of reincarnation and karma, as well as the notion that the ultimate goal of the religious life is to escape the cycle of death and rebirth.
+Buddha asserted that what keeps us bound to the death/rebirth process is desire, desire in the sense of wanting or craving anything in the world.
+Hence, the goal of getting off the Ferris wheel of reincarnation necessarily involves freeing oneself from desire.
+Nirvana is the Buddhist term for liberation.
+Nirvana literally means extinction, and it refers to the extinction of all craving, an extinction that allows one to become liberated. .

 Islam: Islamic texts speaks of several levels of heaven.
 The Qu'ran says those who "believe and work righteousness" will "will be adorned therein with bracelets of gold, and they will wear green garments of fine silk and heavy brocade: They will recline therein on raised thrones"

 Mormonism teaches there are three different levels of heaven for people of different levels of spiritual maturation; and obedient Mormons can eventually achieve the status of "Gods" over their own planets.